 - One of the best things about London is that most of its museums are free of charge!
 I love museums, but I’ve always felt that there is never enough time to fully discover them.
 Which is probably all the time true.
 Well, London has a ton of world class museums, like the National History Museum, the British Museum or the National Gallery.
 There are probably more than a dozen that are worth a visit, so it’s up to you to decide which ones fit your interests.
 I wanted to see all three from above, but ended up with visiting only the first two.
 Maybe next time…

-- Visiting museums is a fun activity, but, in the same time, it can be pretty tiring, so in case you wish to relax, Hyde Park is a good solution.
+- Visiting museums is a fun activity, but in the same time it can be pretty tiring, so in case you need to relax, Hyde Park is a good solution.
 It was very interesting to discover that the city’s biggest park has a special alley for horses.
 I know that horse riding is a popular activity in England, but still, having a dedicated alley for this, in a park in the city center, is really cool.

 - Belgravia neighborhood, situated south of the park, is the perfect example of the English high class, being packed with elegant residences, stylish hotels and fancy stores, like the famous Harrods.
 Just take a stroll along Brompton Road and be amazed.

 - To the west, you have the beautiful district of Notting Hill, with its well known multicolored houses and Portobello Market, one of the largest antiques markets in the world.
 This part of the city is great for an early morning walk.

 - Who hasn’t heard of the Buckingham Palace, the Big Ben, Westminster Abbey or the Houses of Parliament?
 Located in the City of Westminster, relatively close to each other, these major landmarks are true symbols of London.
 Although touristic and crowded all day long, the area is full of history.
 Right across the river Thames, you can ride the London Eye and have a beautiful panoramic view of the city.